charles-uno/charles-uno.github.io/_posts/2019-03-08-docker-jekyll.md

 - Also do `bundle update` to get rid of weird versioning errors.
 - From now on, prefix all commands with `bundle exec` in case gems conflict with one another.

 It works, but it's not pretty.
 To avoid going through this again, I wrapped it all up in Docker.
-All the dependencies are installed (in the right order) in the [Dockerfile](https://github.com/charles-uno/charles-uno.github.io/blob/master/Dockerfile), and orchestration is written up in the [Makefile](https://github.com/charles-uno/charles-uno.github.io/blob/master/Makefile).
+Dependencies are installed (in the right order) in the [Dockerfile](https://github.com/charles-uno/charles-uno.github.io/blob/master/Dockerfile), and orchestration is written up in the [Makefile](https://github.com/charles-uno/charles-uno.github.io/blob/master/Makefile).
 With just Docker and a command line, I can now build the container, fire up my site within that container, and serve it locally just by running:

 ```
 make